RihanaHasani/RihanaHasani/README.md

 - 👋 Hi, I’m @RihanaHasani.
 - She has got a master's degree of applied mathematics.
-- She's a web developer.
-she has worked with html css javascript bootstrap wordpress node.js vue.js python git & github.
+- She's a fullstack developer. she has worked with html css javascript bootstrap react node.js wordpress python git & github.
-- 👀 I’m interested in teaching web design specialy in javascript vue.js.
+- 👀 I’m interested in teaching web design specialy in javascript node.js.
 - 💞️ I’m looking to collaborate on design sites with companies.
 - 📫 How to reach me: rianahm60@gmail.com